Hydroxyzine and Alcohol: Side Effects and Warning Signs

 • Constipation

-In more serious cases, hydroxyzine can lead to heart problems, such as an abnormal heart rhythm known as a prolonged QT interval.
-This condition can increase the risk of heart complications, especially if other medications or substances, like alcohol, are consumed.
+In rarer, more serious cases, it can mess with your heart rhythm, specifically something called a prolonged QT interval.
+This raises the risk of heart complications, especially if you’re mixing it with other stuff like alcohol.

 Life beyond alcohol abuse is within reach.
 Discover a sober life with The Hope House.